 How To Make Aromatherapy Lotion

 Making aromatherapy lotion lets you choose the specific essential oils you want in the lotion.
-You can also know you are buying and using high-quality oils.
-Unfortunately, many so-called aromatherapy products on the market use low-quality essential oils.
+You can also know you're buying and using high-quality oils.
+Unfortunately, many so-called aromatherapy products on the market use low-quality fragrances.
 They might smell good, but they have little or no beneficial effect.

 Simple Aromatherapy Body Lotion